 In general, all of those names mean the same thing, though simply ordering a “latte” in some countries will get you a plain glass of milk, possibly with a side of a good-natured smirk.
 You can have a “latte” without coffee (you can add tea, spices, etc, to the milk and still call it a latte), but you can’t have one without milk.

 Lattes started as a breakfast drink, though they’re popular afternoon pick-me-ups and evening treats now.
 They have a similar beginning to the cappuccino, with the Vienna coffee houses and the coffee concoctions with milk, sugar, and spices.

-That time and place seems to be the birthplace of both drinks at a very basic level, but the cappuccino has developed the richer history.
+That time and place seem to be the birthplace of both drinks at a very basic level, but the cappuccino has developed a richer history.
 The latte didn’t become a thing for quite some time.

 In 1867, it got an official name in English, caffè latte, from William Dean Howells, who was traveling through Italy.
 Europeans drank drinks like this for years (always at breakfast), but Americans took it to new commercial heights.
 “Lattes,” as we know them now, never even showed up in Italy during World War II when coffee drinks like the cappuccino and Americano really took off.

 The latte’s birthplace is Berkeley, California.
 Unlike most other coffee beverages we enjoy all the time now, this one got a late start and didn’t really start anywhere in Europe (at least not the typical lattes we’ve all grown familiar with).
 In the 1950s, Lino Meiorin of Caffe Mediterraneum created the modern latte.

 And, of course, it had to make it to the coffee hot spot of Seattle, Washington, soon after that.
 In the 1980s and 1990s, its popularity blossomed.
 As its popularity was growing in America, the trend was mirrored in parts of Europe.